Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning

 Furthermore, one may design different types of RL environments based on the way the agent places gates on the circuit.
 We develop here two different approaches for two different types of RL environments: In the first environment, we just mimic the structure of layer-based compilation, in which we keep the entangling gates fixed and then let the agent vary the rotations between them.
 This assumes that the RL interaction is defined by the number of gates placed between each entangling layer and the total amount of entangling layers considered.
 This architecture has the advantage of restricting the search space of the RL agent, but it allows for less exploration of the cost function landscape.

-The second architecture does not restrict the action of the agent on the quantum circuit, with one single exception: if the agent places the same type of gate twice in a row on the circuit, these two gates are merged together in one single gate.
+The second architecture allows the agent to place any available gate, entangling or non-entangling, on the circuit and as such does not restrict the action of the agent on the quantum circuit, with one single exception: if the agent places the same type of gate twice in a row on the circuit, these two gates are merged together in one single gate.
 This is needed to avoid the agent getting stuck in a loop where it keeps performing the same operation over and over again, without any meaningful exploration of the optimization landscape from the perspective of the continuous optimizer.
 We employ this architecture in our simulations.